 Most folks will agree that Caladesi Island State Park is a beach paradise.
-In fact, the isolated Caladesi Island beach, located off the urban coast of Clearwater Beach and Dunedin, was named the No. 1 beach in America by Dr. Beach in 2008.
+In fact, the isolated Caladesi Island State Park beach, located off the urban coast of Clearwater Beach and Dunedin, was named the No. 7 beach in America in 2021.
+(It was named No. 1 by Dr. Beach in 2008.)

 Where people will disagree, however, is whether it’s worth the $16 round-trip ferry ticket when, to reach the ferry, you first have to pay an $8 entry fee to Honeymoon Island State Park, itself home to a great beach.
 (There’s lots of griping on TripAdvisor and Yelp about pricey Caladesi Island.)